phillipluther/focus-hook/README.md

 # tactical-focus

-A tiny utility that applies a class hook for tactical :focus styling.
+A micro utility that applies a class hook for tactical :focus styling.

 ## Why?